TUM-DSE/CVM_eval/docs/development.md

 chmod 600 ./nix/ssh_key # update permission of the ssh key just ssh                # ssh to the vm
 ```
+- Note: some just commands might be out dated

 - [tasks/vm.py](../tasks/vm.py) provides commands to launch and execute command in a controlled manner.
     - The default command attaches to the launched VM.